Mickie James: Personal life

+Mickie James is Native American of the Powhatan tribe.

-When she is finished with her wrestling career, James plans to own a farm and be an equine trainer.
-James owns three Morgan horses named Rhapsody, Bunny and Casanova.
-James also owns two dogs, one named Butch and a Miniature Pinscher named Elvis.
+When James retires from wrestling, she plans to own a farm and become a horse trainer.
+She owns three Morgan horses named Rhapsody, Bunny and Casanova, as well as two dogs, one named Butch and a Miniature Pinscher named Elvis.
 Outside of wrestling, James received her Associate of Arts degree in business administration, and studied for her Bachelor of Arts degree in operations management.

-James has two tattoos: a symbol meaning 'love' on her ankle, and a dragon that wraps around it.
-James is a fan of Equine sports and American football, and is a fan of the Dallas Cowboys.
+James has a tattoo of a symbol meaning 'love' on her ankle, and a dragon that wraps around it.
+She is a fan of equestrian and American football, supporting the Dallas Cowboys.

 In 2007, James was engaged to fellow wrestler Kenny Dykstra.
-In December 2010 James started dating fellow professional wrestler Nick Aldis and on September 25, 2014, they had their first child, a boy named Donovan Patrick Aldis.
+In December 2010, James started dating English professional wrestler Nick Aldis and on September 25, 2014, they had their first child, a boy named Donovan Patrick Aldis.
 James and Aldis got engaged in December 2014 and married on December 31, 2015.

-On November 28, 2022, James' brother, Wayne, his 16-year-old stepdaughter, and her best friend, died in a car accident which also involved Wayne's wife, who is in serious condition from the collision.
+On November 28, 2022, James' brother, Wayne, his 16-year-old stepdaughter, and her best friend, died in a car accident which also involved Wayne's wife, who was left in critical condition.